Volcano: Supervolcanoes

-A supervolcano is a volcano that has experienced one or more eruptions that produced over 1000 km3 of volcanic deposits in a single explosive event.
+A supervolcano is defined as a volcano that has experienced one or more eruptions that produced over 1000 km3 of volcanic deposits in a single explosive event.
 Such eruptions occur when a very large magma chamber full of gas-rich, silicic magma is emptied in a catastrophic caldera-forming eruption.
-Ash flow tuffs emplaced by such eruptions are the only volcanic product with volumes rivaling those of flood basalts.
+Ash flow tuffs emplaced by such eruptions are the only volcanic product with volumes rivalling those of flood basalts.